 Check out our Guide to Power BI for Digital Marketers for a walkthrough on how you can join your paid and organic data together to mine for irrelevant terms and optimize your SEM campaigns.

 Need Something Bigger?

 At Seer, we use a tool we call Saving Benjamin to identify wasted PPC spend quickly and at-scale.
-To date, this tool has helped us save clients more than $1.1M a year.
+To date, PPC Efficiency Audits that leverage this tool have helped us save clients more than $1.1M a year.